Programs in Graduate Study

 The graduate programs provide advanced academic preparation for individual graduate students, taking into consideration the student’s experience, interests, and previous education.
 The programs provide studies that focus on recognition and definition of problems, theory and practice, assessment and evaluation, interpretation, and application.

-Students who hold Class 2 licensure, have three years teaching experience, and have successfully completed the Master degree may be recommended for a Class I Teaching License.
+Students who hold Class 2 licensure, have three years teaching experience, and have successfully completed the master's degree may be recommended for a Class I Teaching License.
 Students who complete the Master of Education, Counselor Education, but lack teacher licensure may be eligible for the Class 6 Specialist License upon program completion, passing Praxis II scores, and faculty recommendations.
 It is the responsibility of all students to submit a request for their institutional recommendation at the completion of their program of study to the Graduate Office.

 Classification of Graduate Students